nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

 - ### What I plan to do next:
     - Implement a design pattern for handling initialization and teardown of screens.
     - Implement Sound Effects and Sound Handler using Observer design pattern.
     - Resolve any new issues based on testing.
+I played a key role in the team to find new bugs and do a bug bash for the team.
+    - Also supported the team in following a branching strategy in Week 4 to ensure main code does not break.

 - ### Blockers:
     - N/A